 I was never force fed anything – and that’s probably why I now love everything.
 Well, with the exception of licorice – might have been force fed that at some point? (jk, hope not).

 I always hear about traumatic childhood memories of being forced to eat peas and brussels sprouts.
 I mean why?
 These can’t be the two most necessary vegetables for children to eat right?
 And then all you’re doing is instilling a whole bunch of bad experiences with these two awesome veggies, ensuring that come adulthood that grown up child will forever be reluctant to try these awesome greens again.

 And I mean look at them.
 They’re so pretty.
 Light and green with outer leaves that can be torn right off.

-To prep the brussels sprouts I cut off the ends and peel off the tougher outer leaves.
+To start this pesto brussels sprouts recipe, I prep the brussel sprouts by cutting off the ends and peeling off the tougher outer leaves.
 You can discard these or feed them to your chickens if you have those (which my parents do).
 I do love the idea of feeding kitchen scraps to an animal that eagerly awaits them as a treat – the chickens seems to thoroughly enjoy those leaves.
 It just feels so much better then just tossing them into the garbage disposal.

 Not that I’m telling everyone to get backyard chickens or anything.